Visiting Washington DC Cherry Blossom Festival

-I'm a big fan of 花見 (hanami), the Japanese custom of viewing sakura cherry blossoms in spring.
+I'm a big fan of 花見 (hanami), the Japanese custom of viewing sakura cherry blossoms.
 It's a great way to enjoy the beginning of spring, shake off winter, eat some sakura mochi, and (if you're doing it according to custom) reflect upon the ephemeral and fleeting nature of life – the "peak" blossoms only last about a week.

 Given the fickle nature of the actual bloom date, the festival itself is nearly a month long.
 Many of the events are fun even without the flowers.
 The events calendar is here.
 There are countless official guides for this beautiful event, but I'm not here to re-invent the wheel, just to give a few of my personal tips.